 The Idea ...

 What is a MUD you ask?
 MUD stands for Multi User Dungeon/Domain.
 It is a text based world that allows you to interact with others and move around in a world that is richly detailed in description and characters to meet.
-People play these games by Telneting or using a MUD program to access the server that the text world is saved on.
+People play these games by Telneting or using a MUD program to access the server that the text world is run upon.
 You can do anything in this text environment that you could do in any video role-playing game and usually much more.
 You can become better at your chosen trade, buy/sell, travel, fight, get a job and the scope is pretty much endless.

 We, the staff of the Harshlands, should be viewed in the same way as one would view the game master of any role-playing game (RPG).
 We create the world and the things in it, design plot-lines and quests, and, on occasion, play the parts of the various NPCs spread around the world.
 In essence, game mastering by committee.
 The code, while it fills some roles that a game master would, should be viewed more as a combination of the game rules and the dice in a role-playing game.

 For your part, it is your responsibility to fit within this framework, and play the part of a character in the game world.
-By playing a character, we mean that, at all times, you should strive to stay "in character."
+By playing a character, we mean that, at all times, you should stay "in character."
 You should give some thought to what motivates your character, what your character's goals are, and what he/she fears.
 You could, perhaps, develop some peculiar habits to make your character unique.
 Admittedly, if you are starting anew in this game, finding a role within the game world is not immediately easy.
 However, once you understand the structure and conflicts of the society it should be easy to find your niche.
 (Carefully reading the help files and documents on the mud, as well as the various files on this homepage will also be helpful.)

 By "in character" we mean that you should talk and act only in ways that pertain to the game world.
 Chit-chat about real life events is not in character.
 You should also try to not speak in terms of game mechanics; please don't refer to your hit points, moves, skill values, etc.